 However, patterns are not pure representations of the world, or even of the data being apprehended by the brain— they are mnemonic data structures which necessarily reduce the complexity of information in order to store it more efficiently.
 Pattern-matching is generally considered to be helpful for learning, and this may be true, provided that ‘learning’ in this context has the same meaning as ‘remembering’, or ‘committing to memory’.

 However, is learning-as-remembering actually conducive to understanding?
 ‘Sensitivity to pattern-detection’ can be alternately phrased as ‘tendency to apply narrative’.
-Humans cannot resist but apply narrative to phenomena, and it seems that a compulsion to apprehend data in a logical or causal sequence is deeply ingrained in the human brain, ported over from a form of intelligence that evolved to understand the physical world, where causality is a ubiquitous feature.
-For this reason, making judgements on inert data is a human default, and takes serious conscious effort to avoid.
+Humans cannot resist applying narrative to phenomena, and it seems that a compulsion to apprehend data in a logical or causal sequence is deeply ingrained in the human brain, ported over from a form of intelligence that evolved to understand the physical world, where causality is a ubiquitous feature.
+For this reason, making judgements and applying narratives over inert, chaotic data is a human default, and takes serious conscious effort to avoid.
+In reality, the overwhelming majority of information confronting the mind is not better understood by being wrangled into a Procrustean pattern, including the criteria of cause and effect.
+However, these are the mental tools that humans are provided with, and and we do it anyway.
+One often develops a closer relationship with reality by forgoing any hope of understanding it.

-It is therefore unsurprising that dopamine also lowers skepticism.
+Given its role in pattern-detection, it is unsurprising that dopamine also lowers skepticism, and that highly dopamine-dependent people make poorer decisions.
 If logical sequences (patterns) appear more readily, an inflated subset of chaotic phenomena appears to ‘make sense’, and so the suspension of belief is more easily overcome.
-L-dopa, a drug which is metabolized as dopamine and used to treat Parkinson’s, makes people more vulnerable to pattern-detection, and has a notable side-effect that causes some patients to develop sudden gambling additions— patients see clear patterns in random phenomena, leading them to believe they will be more successful than they will be in reality.
+L-dopa, a drug which is metabolized as dopamine and used to treat Parkinson’s, makes people more vulnerable to pattern-detection, and has a notable side-effect that causes some patients to develop sudden gambling addictions— patients see clear patterns in random phenomena, leading them to believe that reality is more predictable than it is, and that they can expect success by acting in confidence of their understanding of reality.

 Dopamine and Neuroplasticity

-Dopamine is a neurotransmitter chiefly associated with path-seeking, motivation, and anticipation.
-It is not a chemical reward; it is a chemical motivator which orients the brain in pursuit of a reward.
+Dopamine is also tightly associated with path-seeking, motivation, and anticipation.
+Properly conceived, it is not a chemical reward, but a chemical motivator which orients the brain in pursuit of a reward.
 In the short-term, dopamine has the effect of mental sharpening, alertness, and sensitivity to stimuli.
 When administered chemicals metabolised as dopamine, chemical which is released in anticipation of something good happening in the future.

 Anticipation may be pleasurable, though it is physiologically analogous to nervous anticipation, and open to subjective interpretation.
 However, our anticipation does not transform into pleasure until the thing anticipated actually happens.
 If we are excited for good news and don’t hear any, we experience a dopamine crash which brings us to a more displeasurable state than where we started, though nothing has changed.